CKMF-FM: Radio Énergie and the Astral Takeover (1994–2009)

 When fourth-adjacent 95.1 CBF-FM increased its power to 100,000 watts (from 17,030 watts), CKMF planned its own a power increase to 75,000 watts.
 But the boost in power never took place as the expected interference from CBF-FM did not happen.
 However this plan was notified internationally, which explains why the United States Federal Communications Commission's FM Query webpage erroneous claims that CKMF-FM has a power of 75,000 watts.

-From Énergie to NRJ and back again (2009-present)
+From Énergie to NRJ and back again (2009–present)

 The Énergie branding was discarded in August 2009 when Astral Media licensed the NRJ branding from a European broadcaster.
-CKMF's last song as "Énergie" was Pictures Of You by The Last Goodnight, seguing to the station's morning show as the station relaunched as "NRJ."
+CKMF's last song as "Énergie" was Pictures Of You by The Last Goodnight, segueing to the station's morning show as the station relaunched as "NRJ."
 The first song under the "NRJ" moniker was Beggin' by Madcon.